 WE GOT IT!
 After nearly a decade of analysis, we have discovered the secret formula.
-We’ve been working diligently as a team and, as you can see in the photo below, we have all types of experience with Cardz for Kidz operations and data analysis.
+We’ve been working diligently as a team to use our experience with Cardz for Kidz operations and data analysis.

 1 + 1 = CARDS

 That’s it!
 Okay, one may not understand what the ones stand for, so we’ll explain it by laying out the formula a bit differently.

 1 Group +1 Individual Participating in Cardz for Kidz

 If that still does not highlight our detailed analytics, we’ll provide more background information to resolve any confusion.

 As we all know, 1+0 does NOT equal 2 and neither does 0+1.
 You need both.
 What we’ve learned over the years is that it’s the same with our organization.
 We created a new verb, “Stream”, to define how groups consistently host events without our team needing to reach out to them.
 We would highlight how groups were ‘Streaming It.’

 We haven’t heard from one of our main point of contacts in years.
 There have been MANY times when our main point of contact left a hospital/home and new contacts stepped in.
 Often, they don’t respond or reach out and say they don’t want to receive cards anymore.
 No more 1+1.